tgentry300/backend-epithet-generator/instructions/sprint_a.md

 ### In the app.py File
 1. Import the instance of app from the sprint_a package.
 A package in Python is any directory with an \__init__.py file.
-By defining the configure_app and using it to instantiate an instance of Flask in the \__init__.py file, we can import app directory from the project's root package i.e. sprint_a.
+By defining the configure_app and using it to instantiate an instance of Flask in the \__init__.py file, we can import app directly from the project root directory.

 ## Defining Routes
-1. Open app.py and import the configure_app function defined previously to instantiate an instance of Flask
-2. Using the app.route decorator:
+1. In app.py, use the app.route decorator to:
-    - bind a view function called generate_epithets to '/' to serve a randomly generated epithet.
+    - bind a view function called generate_epithets to '/'.
+This route will serve a randomly generated epithet.
-    - bind a view function called vocabulary to '/vocabulary' to serve all vocabulary words.
+    - bind a view function called vocabulary to '/vocabulary'.
+This route will serve the vocabulary used to generate epithets.
 3. Have these functions return a JSON representation of {"epithets": []} and {"vocabulary": []} respectively.